openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ![Activate_Pod_5](https://github.com/Freloner/AndroidAPSdocs/blob/3.0/docs/images/DASH%20images/Activate%20Pod/Activate_Pod_5.jpg)    ![Activate_Pod_6](https://github.com/Freloner/AndroidAPSdocs/blob/3.0/docs/images/DASH%20images/Activate%20Pod/Activate_Pod_6.jpg)

 4. Next, prepare the infusion site of the new pod.
 Remove the pod's plastic needle cap.
 If you see something that sticks out of the pod, cancel the process and start with a new pod.
-If everything looks OK, take off the white paper backing from the adhesive and apply the pod to your usually selected site on your body.
+If everything looks OK, take off the white paper backing from the adhesive and apply the pod to the selected site on your body.
 When finished, click on the **Next** button.

 ![Activate_Pod_8](https://github.com/Freloner/AndroidAPSdocs/blob/3.0/docs/images/DASH%20images/Activate%20Pod/Activate_Pod_8.jpg)